 - Stir dough gently with a rubber spatula.

 - Generously grease a 12" bundt or tube pan with non stick cooking spray.
-Spoon dough into pan and smooth top with rubber spatula.
+Spoon dough into pan or panettone mould and smooth top with rubber spatula.

-- Cover pan with with greased plastic wrap and set aside until dough almost reaches the top of pan,about 1 hour.
+- Cover pan (don't cover if using the mould) with with greased plastic wrap and set aside until dough almost reaches the top of pan,about 1 hour.

 - Preheat oven to 350°F. Brush the top of loaf with milk (if desired).
 Bake until the internal temperature of loaf reaches 207-211°F, about 45-50 minutes.
 Loaf will be golden brown.
 If it gets too dark before the internal temperature reaches 207, cover pan with a piece of aluminum foil and continue to bake.

-- Invert loaf onto wire rack to cool completely.
+- Invert loaf onto wire rack to cool completely or if you have used the mould then follow the update below.